12 Best Long Head Bicep Exercises For Massive Peaks

 4. Hammer Curl

 The Hammer Curl is a classic weightlifting exercise that targets the biceps and forearms.
 Due to neutral grip, hammer curls allow you to hone in on the long head.
+It is also an effective isolation exercise that targets the forearm muscles.

 When it comes to building muscular hypertrophy and strength, the hammer curl exercise is one of the most popular exercises amongst bodybuilders and regular weightlifters.